PythonicCafe/cookiecutter-dokku-django/{{ cookiecutter.project_slug }}/README.md

 {%- if cookiecutter.enable_celery == "y" %}
 - `worker`: Django container, but running Celery worker (instead of gunicorn)
 {%- endif %}
-{%- if cookiecutter.database_software == "postgres" %}
-- `db`: postgres container, without port forwarding from the host machine (you can connect `psql` to this database by running `docker compose exec web python manage.py dbshell`)
+- `db`: database container, without port forwarding from the host machine (you can connect to the database shell by running `docker compose exec web python manage.py dbshell`)
+{%- if cookiecutter.enable_mailhog == "y" %}
+- `mail`: Mailhog container, acessible through [localhost:8025](http://localhost:8025)
 {%- endif %}
 {%- if cookiecutter.enable_redis == "y" %}
 - `messaging`: redis container, without port forwarding from the host machine (you can connect to it by running